twashing/codepair.io.archive/README.md

 5. *CRU* availability

-  - availabilities / order-by
-  - availabilities / order-by / created
   - logout breaks occasionally

   - tag filters broke
   - restrict updates to availabilities that you own
   - create button & workflow
     - tags all lower case, no dashes or spaces
     - pull username